-As early as 1530 the Spanish authorities in Mexico heard reports of the “Seven Cities of Cibola,” which were reputed to be exceedingly opulent, but it was not until ten years later that any systematic attempt was made to find them and exploit their wealth.
-The Coronado Expedition was sent out from New Spain for that purpose in 1540, and while in winter quarters near the present city of Albuquerque, New Mexico, Coronado learned from an Indian slave of a province teeming with wealth somewhere in the interior.
+As early as 1530, the Spanish authorities in Mexico heard reports of the “Seven Cities of Cibola,” which were reputed to be exceedingly opulent.
+Still, it was not until ten years later that any systematic attempt was made to find them and exploit their wealth.
+The Coronado Expedition was sent out from New Spain for that purpose in 1540.
+In winter quarters near the present city of Albuquerque, New Mexico, Coronado learned from an Indian slave of a province teeming with wealth somewhere in the interior.
 This province subsequently became known as Quivira.
-There is some question as to whether the name “Quivira” is of Indian origin.
+There is some question about whether the name “Quivira” is of Indian origin.
 One historian suggests that the original name might have been “Quebira,” from the Arabic word “quebir” — meaning great — and that it was probably first used by the survivors of the Narvaez expedition who found their way to Mexico in the spring of 1536.

-The province of Quivira was early on claimed by nearly every state in the Missouri Valley, and it was only in the late 19th Century that it was given a definite location by archaeologists.
+The province of Quivira was early on claimed by nearly every state in the Missouri Valley, and it was only in the late 19th Century that archaeologists gave it a definite location.

 “The province of Quivira is 950 leagues from Mexico.
 Where I reached it is in the 40th degree.
 The country itself is the best I have ever seen for producing all the products of Spain, for besides the land itself being very fat and black and being well watered by the rivulets and springs and rivers, I found prunes like those of Spain, and nuts, and very good sweet grapes and mulberries.
 I had been told that the houses were made of stone and were several storied; they are only of straw, and the inhabitants are as savage as any that I have seen.

-Juan Jaramillo who was on the expedition also gave an account which confirms the description given by Coronado, saying that the only metal found in Quivira consisted of some iron pyrites and a few pieces of copper.
+Juan Jaramillo, who was on the expedition, also gave an account that confirms the description given by Coronado, saying that the only metal found in Quivira consisted of some iron pyrites and a few pieces of copper.
 As the main objective of the visit was to find gold and silver, the disappointment of the Spaniards can be readily imagined.

-The “prunes” mentioned by Coronado were no doubt the wild plums that abound along the streams in central and western Kansas; the “fat,” black and well-watered land answers the description of the soil about the junction of the Smoky Hill and Republican Rivers; and the statement that Quivira was in the 40th degree bears out the belief that the ancient province was somewhere in central or northeastern Kansas, as the northern boundary of the state is the 40th parallel of north latitude.
-Garcia Lopez de Cárdenas, the historian of the expedition, bears out the description of the houses given by Coronado saying: “The houses are round, without a wall, and they have one story like a loft, under the roof, where they sleep and keep their belongings.
+The “prunes” mentioned by Coronado were no doubt the wild plums that abound along the streams in central and western Kansas; the “fat,” black and well-watered land answer the description of the soil about the junction of the Smoky Hill and Republican Rivers; and the statement that Quivira was in the 40th degree bears out the belief that the ancient province was somewhere in central or northeastern Kansas, as the northern boundary of the state is the 40th parallel of north latitude.
+Garcia Lopez de Cárdenas, the expedition historian, bears out the description of the houses given by Coronado, saying: “The houses are round, without a wall, and they have one story like a loft, under the roof, where they sleep and keep their belongings.
 The roofs are of straw.”

 From the fact that the people lived in straw houses, or at least in huts with roofs of straw, historian Frederick Hodge identified the inhabitants of Quivira as the Wichita Indians, which tribe, of all the Plains Indians, were accustomed to thatch their huts with straw.

 Adolph Bandelier, in his Gilded Man, after a careful analysis of the various accounts of Quivira, sums up the results of his research as follows: “I have shown that Quivira was in central Kansas, in the region of Great Bend and Newton, and a little north of there.
-It is also clear that the name appertained to a roving Indian tribe, and not to a geographical district.
-Hence, when I say that Coronado’s Quivira was there, the identification is good for the year 1541, and not for a later time.
+It is also clear that the name appertained to a roving Indian tribe rather than a geographical district.
+Hence, when I say that Coronado’s Quivira was there, the identification is good for the year 1541 and not for a later time.
 The tribe wandered with the bison, and with the tribe, the name also went hither and thither.”

-If Bandelier is correct in his deductions, as he probably is, the fact that the name wandered with the tribe may account for the various locations of the province of Quivira, though, as he shows, the Quivira visited by Coronado in 1541 was unquestionably somewhere within the present limits of the State of Kansas.
+Suppose Bandelier is correct in his deductions, as he probably is.
+In that case, the fact that the name wandered with the tribe may account for the various locations of Quivira province, though, as he shows, the Quivira visited by Coronado in 1541 was unquestionably somewhere within the present limits of the State of Kansas.
 Bandelier also says: “With the return to Mexico of the little army that Coronado commanded, the name of Cibola lost its fascination.
 But Quivira continued to exercise an unperceived influence on the imagination of men.
-Notwithstanding, or perhaps because Coronado had told the unadorned truth concerning the situation and conditions of the place, the world presumed that he was mistaken, and insisted on continuing the search for it.”
+Notwithstanding, or perhaps because Coronado had told the unadorned truth concerning the situation and conditions of the place, the world presumed that he was mistaken and insisted on continuing the search for it.”

-Although many of the Spaniards in Mexico held to the view that vast wealth was to be found in Quivira, no attempt was made to visit the province for more than half a century after the expedition or Coronado.
-Then came the expedition of Francisco Leyva de Bonilla in 1595 and Juan de Oñate in 1601, but both of these were undertaken without adequate preparations and conducted in such a lax and desultory manner that nothing was accomplished.
+Although many of the Spaniards in Mexico believed that vast wealth was to be found in Quivira, no attempt was made to visit the province for more than half a century after the expedition of Coronado.
+Then came the expedition of Francisco Leyva de Bonilla in 1595 and Juan de Oñate in 1601, but both were undertaken without adequate preparations and conducted in such a lax and desultory manner that nothing was accomplished.

-Jacob V. Brower, an archaeologist of St. Paul, Minnesota, made three trips to Kansas for the purpose of determining if possible the location of the original Quivira.
+Jacob V. Brower, an archaeologist of St. Paul, Minnesota, made three trips to Kansas to determine, if possible, the location of the original Quivira.
 The first of these trips was made in November 1896, the second in March 1897, and the third in March 1898.
-Brower explored the valleys of the Kansas and Smoky Hill Rivers from the mouth of Mill Creek in Wabaunsee County to Lyon Creek in Dickinson County, and also the valleys of the Arkansas River in the vicinity of Great Bend.
-Through the testimony of stone implements — a method that has been criticized as untrustworthy — he determined the location of six ancient villages.
-Of these 11 were in Pottawatomie County, 10 in Wabaunsee, 11 in Riley, 20 in Geary, four in Dickinson, six in McPherson, and one each in Marion, Rice and Barton Counties.
+Brower explored the valleys of the Kansas and Smoky Hill Rivers from the mouth of Mill Creek in Wabaunsee County to Lyon Creek in Dickinson County and the Arkansas River Valley in the vicinity of Great Bend.
+Through the testimony of stone implements, a method criticized as untrustworthy, he determined the location of six ancient villages.
+Of these, 11 were in Pottawatomie County, 10 in Wabaunsee, 11 in Riley, 20 in Geary, four in Dickinson, six in McPherson, and one each in Marion, Rice, and Barton Counties.
 On October 29, 1901, the Quivira Historical Society was organized at Alma, Kansas, the county seat of Wabaunsee County.
-One of the principal objectives of the society was to erect monuments marking certain historical sites, and on August 12, 1902, the first of these monuments was unveiled at Logan Grove, near Junction City.
-More monuments were also erected in Dickinson, Riley and Wabaunsee Counties.
+One of the society’s principal objectives was erecting monuments marking specific historical sites.
+On August 12, 1902, the first of these monuments was unveiled at Logan Grove, near Junction City.
+More monuments were also erected in Dickinson, Riley, and Wabaunsee Counties.

 Today, a historical marker is located on U.S. Highway 56 between Lyons and Chase in Rice County.
 The marker reads:

 “Eighty years before the Pilgrims landed at Plymouth Rock, Spanish explorers visited Kansas.
-Francisco Vasquez de Coronado, seeking gold in New Mexico, was told of Quivira by an Indian called the Turk.
+Seeking gold in New Mexico, Francisco Vasquez de Coronado was told of Quivira by an Indian called the Turk.
 Here were “trees hung with golden bells and people whose pots and pans were beaten gold.”
 With 30 picked horsemen and a Franciscan friar named Juan de Padilla, Coronado marched “north by the needle” from a point in Texas until he reached Kansas.
-Here he found no gold, but a country he described as “the best I have ever seen for producing all the products of Spain.”
+Here he found no gold but a country he described as “the best I have ever seen for producing all the products of Spain.”
 The Turk confessed he had deceived the Spaniards and one night was strangled.
-For 25 days in the summer of 1541 Coronado remained among the grass-hut villages of the Quiviran Indians, then returned to New Mexico.
-Padilla went with him, but the following year came back to Quivira as a missionary.
+For 25 days in the summer of 1541, Coronado remained among the grass-hut villages of the Quiviran Indians, then returned to New Mexico.
+Padilla went with him but came back to Quivira as a missionary the following year.
 Later he was killed by the Indians, the first Christian martyr in the present United States.
 Near this marker is the site of one of the largest villages of the “Kingdom of Quivira.”